anablaz/Dragonhack_2023_application/README.md

 ## Žiga R.

-➕ I do uni assingments all day every day so a two-day hackathon is just an ordinary day for me.
+➕ I do uni assingments all day every day so a two-day hackathon is just an ordinary day for me

-➕ I shower daily.
+➕ I shower daily

 <br/>

-➖ Can't spam F5 fast enough.
+➖ Can't spam F5 fast enough

-➖ Understands computers more than people.
+➖ I understand computers more than people